 Your homeowners insurance may also include coverage for other structures, meaning detached structures like garages and sheds.
 However, you have to be aware of the limit of coverage for these things.

 3. Personal property.

 This section of your home insurance covers the contents of your house – your furniture, electronics, clothing, and other personal property.
-The personal property chunk of your insurance will protect your belongings against losses like fire and theft, along with other covered losses.
-It will even cover your belongings if they’re not in your home – for example, if you have some possessions in your car and they get stolen.
+The personal property chunk of your insurance can protect your belongings against losses like fire and theft, along with other covered losses.
+It can even cover your belongings if they’re not in your home – for example, if you have some possessions in your car and they get stolen.

 Save money on home insurance and get a quick home insurance quote.

 Pro tip: Insure your personal property for its replacement cost value.
-This will allow you to replace your belongings at today’s prices.
+This can allow you to replace your belongings at today’s prices.
 If you insure your belongings for their actual cash value you will only get their value at the time of the loss (meaning their depreciated value, which may not be enough to replace them.)